Deadairx/Telegram-Karaoke-Queue/README.md

 In a real implementation, this would connect to a Chromecast or other casting device to actually play the video.

+## Session Persistence

+The bot now supports session persistence across restarts:

+- All session data is automatically saved to a `sessions.json` file
+- When the bot restarts, it automatically loads existing sessions
+- Users don't need to rejoin their sessions after a bot restart
+- The queue state, including played/unplayed status, is preserved
+- Session ownership and user associations are maintained

 ## Future Enhancements

 - [x] a message containing a youtube link should automatically be added to the queue